Alastair-Pandelus/Maquina/README.md

 Contains the following elements :-

-"Maquina" - (Spanish for machine) contains a generic rules Engine, this dynamically processes soft coded boolean logical expressions that indirectly access business domains via reflection.
+"Maquina" - (Spanish for machine) contains a generic rules Engine, this dynamically processes soft coded boolean logical expressions held in a formalised DSL that indirectly access business domains via reflection.

 "Legatto" - (Italian for legacy) A hypothetical business domain containing an account based hierarchical document management system, this is held in memory only.